Home

 Power Failure – In case of power failure or loss of heat or water, the school will close early and parents will be called to come and pick up their child.

 Natural Disaster – In case of a natural disaster, the school will be evacuated to the Wildwood School with assistance from the Wilmington Fire Department.
+Prior to evacuation the staff at Brookside will be in contact with the Wilmington Fire and Police Department to determine the safest and most appropriate place for evacuation.

 • DISCIPLINE